gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

   - The new Business Contents in Datasphere are based on CDS Views, the new datasources, in S/4HANA.
 The only reason to use this method is that you want to keep  the current BW architecture, using the **View** in Datashere to replace the old objects and logics - BW models and processes in the BW Bridge system before getting rid of it.

 > [!Important]
-> **The ABAP CDS View approaches, the second, is [SAP Best Practice](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-sap-s-4hana-your-guide-to-seamless-data-integration/ba-p/13662817)**.
+> **The ABAP CDS View, the second approach, is [SAP Best Practice](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-sap-s-4hana-your-guide-to-seamless-data-integration/ba-p/13662817)**.
 It is mainly used in the delta data loading for transaction data.
 >
 > **Remoet Tables**, mapping to **ABAP CDS Views**, are mainly used in the full data loading for master data.
 These CDSViews don't need to have **@Analytics.dataExtraction.enabled**.
 >